Oxycodone vs OxyContin - What's the difference?

 Products that have been designed to release their ingredients more slowly are usually accompanied by words or abbreviations such as ER (extended-release), CR (controlled-release) or SR (slow-release).

 The design of an OxyContin tablet is such that the active drug, oxycodone, is released in two phases.
-The tablet utilizes the Acro-Contin drug delivery system, which essentially is composed of two main layers (a bit like the white of an egg and the yolk).
-The first layer allows for the initial rapid release of oxycodone from the surface of the tablet.
-The inner layer slowly releases the remainder of the oxycodone.
-Together, the two layers provide controlled delivery of oxycodone over 12 hours.3
+The first layer allows for the initial rapid release of oxycodone from the surface of the tablet, providing pain-relief within about 20 minutes.
+The inner layer slowly releases the remainder of the oxycodone over 12 hours.

-According to the manufacturers, the inner co-polymer wax matrix of OxyContin is not meant to dissolve.
-This intact “ghost pill” may be noticed in the stools or toilet after defecating.
-This is not of any concern since the active ingredient has already been released from the tablet.3
+Note that the inner co-polymer wax matrix of OxyContin is not meant to dissolve.
+This intact “ghost pill” may be noticed in the stools.
+This is not of any concern since the active ingredient has already been released from the tablet.